peterycky/riskometer-front/README.md

 # Riskometer APP
 A React app that serves as a webview in Xamarin App called Riskometer.
+This is a part of working system developed as a proof of concept by enthusiast community to help and/or prevent SARS-CoV-2 spread.

 Should be viewed from mobile, **Not styled to work on multitude of screen sizes**.